jundalisay/sp/content/en/research/indian/gospel/chapter-23d.md

 Sri Ramakrishna and M. conversed.

+{{< l a="Ramakrishna" >}}
-MASTER: "Tell me, does Baburam intend to continue his studies?
+Does Baburam intend to continue his studies?
 I said to him, 'Continue your studies to set an example to others.'
 After Sita had been set free, Bibhishana refused to become king of Ceylon.
+Rāma said to him:
+{{< /l >}}

+{{< r a="Rama" >}}
-Rāma said to him: 'You should become king to open the eyes of the ignorant.
+You should become king to open the eyes of the ignorant.
 Otherwise they will ask you what you have gained as a result of serving Me.
 They will be pleased to see you acquire the kingdom.'
+{{< /r >}}

 I noticed the other day that Baburam, Bhavanath, and Harish have a feminine nature.